freedbygrace/OSD-ScriptTemplate/README.md

 # OSD-ScriptTemplate
 A script template for operating system deployment within MDT and or SCCM.
 Has logging and error handling for better troubleshooting of scripts during deployment.
+You can easily add additional functions, modules, and tools by adding them to the folder structure.
+The functions will be dot sourced automatically.
+Additional modules will get imported automatically.
+Now more powerful scripts can be created in less time and allow operating system deployment to be more stable!